arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/stella/tutorials/01.user-manual/content.md

   UWBNearbySessionManager.onSessionStart(sessionStarted);
   UWBNearbySessionManager.onSessionStop(sessionStopped);

-  // Initialize Bluetooth® Low Energy services and start advertising as "Arduino Stella" UWBNearbySessionManager.begin("Arduino Stella");
+  // Initialize Bluetooth Low Energy services and start advertising UWBNearbySessionManager.begin("Arduino Stella");

-  // Beep three times to indicate setup complete for (int i = 0; i < 3; i++) {
-    buzzer.beep(50);
-    delay(50);
 }
-}

 void loop() {
   // Small delay to prevent CPU overload delay(100);

-  // Process Bluetooth® Low Energy events UWBNearbySessionManager.poll();
+  // Process Bluetooth Low Energy events UWBNearbySessionManager.poll();
 }
 ```

-To upload the sketch to the Arduino Stella, click the **Verify** button to compile the sketch and check for errors, then click the **Upload** button to program the device with the sketch.
+To upload the sketch to the Arduino Stella, click the **Verify** button to compile the sketch and check for errors, then click the **Upload** button to program the device with the example sketch.

 Once the sketch is uploaded, open the Serial Monitor by clicking on the icon in the top right corner of the Arduino IDE.
 You should see the message `- Nearby interaction app start...` in the IDE's Serial Monitor, followed by three short beeps from the Arduino Stella's buzzer.